joshbegley/nyt-latest/README.md

 `By Blake Hounshell`\
 https://nytimes.com/2022/10/12/us/politics/national-security-democrats-house.html?searchResultPosition=7

-**Researchers Reported a Staggering Decline in Wildlife.
+**Researchers Report a Staggering Decline in Wildlife.
 Here’s How to Understand It.**\
 `The latest update to an important assessment found that populations had declined by an average of 69 percent since 1970.
 But that might not mean what you think.`\
 https://nytimes.com/2022/10/12/climate/living-planet-index-wildlife-declines.html?searchResultPosition=8